Midnapore College: Location

+The college is located in the heart of Midnapore city in the district Paschim Medinipur, formerly called Midnapore.

 Departments and courses

 The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Midnapore and its adjoining areas.

 Science

-Science faculty consists of the departments of Chemistry, Physics, Mathematics, Statistics, Computer Science, Computer Application, Botany, Zoology, Physiology, Microbiology, Nutrition, Electronics and Economics.
+Science faculty consists of the departments of Chemistry, Physics, Mathematics, Statistics, Computer Science & Application, Botany, Zoology, Physiology, Microbiology, Nutrition, Electronics, and Economics.

 Arts

-Arts faculty consists of departments of Bengali, English, Sanskrit, Hindi, History, Geography, Political Science, Philosophy, Sociology, Physical Education and Education.
+Arts faculty consists of departments of Bengali, English, Sanskrit, Hindi, History, Geography, Political Science, Philosophy, Sociology, Physical Education & Sports, Education, and Yoga.